Thousands of DACA recipients with arrest records, including 10 accused murderers, allowed to stay in US

 Of the 53,792 DACA recipients with a "prior" arrest, more than 4,500 had been arrested on allegations of assault or battery; 830 arrests were related to sex crimes -- including rape, sexual abuse or indecent exposure; and 95 arrests were made on warrants for kidnapping, human trafficking or false imprisonment.
 Ten such arrests -- or 0.02 percent of all arrests -- were made in murder cases.

 Approximately 38.9 percent of the DACA recipients with a "prior" arrest were accused of so-called "driving-related" offenses, excluding driving under the influence.
 Another 22.1 percent were accused of "immigration-related" crimes, while 12.3 percent were accused of theft and larceny.
-More than 4,600 DACA recipients have been accused "drug-related" crimes, again excluding driving under the influence.
+More than 4,600 DACA recipients have been accused of "drug-related" crimes, again excluding driving under the influence.

-A DHS spokesman said the department was releasing the arrest data in response to inquiries from "from Congress and others" for more detailed information on DACA recipients, including DACA criminal activities.
+A DHS spokesman said the department was releasing the arrest data in response to inquiries "from Congress and others" for more detailed information on DACA recipients, including DACA criminal activities.

 Under the terms of the program, immigrants are able to live and work in the U.S. for two years at a time before they must apply for a renewed "grant of deferred action."
 DHS says convictions for felonies, "significant misdemeanors," or at least three "non-significant misdemeanors" would "generally" result in removal from the program.